 Cancellation Policy MTB Clinics (see lessons page for Private Lesson Cancellation Policy): We understand life can be unpredictable.
 If you are unable to make your scheduled session/clinic, please contact us as early as possible.

-Day of: We suggest arriving 15 minutes before the start of your session, which gives you time to check in with your coach and get your bike and gear ready!
+Day of: We suggest arriving 15 minutes before the start of your Mountain Bike Clinics, which gives you time to check in with your coach and get your bike and gear ready!

 If you are not able to make the session please let Alaska Trail Guides know ASAP so we can notify the coach.